-In this procedure, the 3 nodes will be named A, B and C and they are in this order in cluster.conf.
+In this procedure, the 3 nodes will be named A, B and C and they are in this order in [filename]cluster.conf.
+When we referenced their hostnames, we speak about hostnames in [filename]cluster.conf.

 Backups

 First, ensure you have taken backups of your data.
 We highly encourage you to perform snapshots of all the virtual machines prior to the upgrade.
 You should also take a backup of the database and the /usr/local/pf directory using: